bartdorsey/developer-setup-guide/ubuntu/setup.md

 # Ubuntu Developer Setup Guide

-This guide supports Ubuntu version 20.04.
+This guide supports Ubuntu version 20.04 LTS.
 Some of these steps might be identical in other Ubuntu versions, but it is highly recommended you have this version.
 See your instructor if you have a different version.

 ## The Ubuntu Terminal

-We will be using a command line interface for most of this installation.
+We will be using a command line interface for a lot of our development tasks.

 So it's a good idea to launch the Ubuntu Terminal and pin it to your favorites in your dock for easy access.